aplteam/Tatin/docs/SyntaxReference.md

 Note that packages with different major version numbers are considered different.

-By default all known Registries with a priority greater than 0 are scanned, but you may specify a particular Registry as a second (optional) argument.
+By default all known Registries with a priority greater than 0 are scanned, but you may specify a particular Registry as a third (optional) argument.

 The left argument is optional and, if specified, typically created by calling [`CreateReInstallParms`](#CreateReInstallParms).

+Note packages that were installed from ZIP files are just re-installed from their ZIP files.

 It may carry three parameters: